xtuml/bridgepoint/doc-bridgepoint/notes/9706_polys/9706_polys_dnt.md

 participates in being unassigned.

-In the concrete case, this does not make sense since an event _must_ be handled in every subtype state machine (include "Cannot Happen" or "Ignore").
+In the concrete case, this does not make sense since an event _must_ be handled in every subtype state machine (including "Cannot Happen" or "Ignore").
 Because of this property, deletion of non-local events shall be disallowed when concrete polymorphic events are enabled.